11 English Idioms about Friendship

 Meaning: refers to very close friends.

-Fiona and Mary tell each other everything.
+• Fiona and Mary share everything with each other.
 They’re as thick as thieves.

 Build bridges